 - Pierce the crust with a fork, about four times for each pie, then brush the top with the beaten egg.
 If you need a visual guide for this part of the process, refer to the photos and instructions in the basic pie crust recipe.

 - Bake the pot pies at 400F for 20 minutes or until the tops are nicely browned.

-- The pot pies can be served as soon as they come out of the oven.
+- The salmon and vegetables pot pies can be served as soon as they come out of the oven.
 BUT be careful when you start eating because the pie, especially the filling, is very, very hot and can scorch your mouth.